A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Coinductive representation of proof search

 and so we have

 Whereas for $p$ we can collect one finite solution ($z$), for $q$ we can only collect infinite solutions. \end{example}

-\begin{example} Let us consider $\DNPeircet$ of Ex.~\ref{ex:types}.
+\begin{example} Let us consider $\DNPeircet$ of Example~\ref{ex:types}.
 When $q$ is viewed as absurdity, $\Peircet$ is Peirce's law, and thus $\DNPeircet$ can be viewed as double negation of Peirce's law.
-We have the following (where in sequents we omit formulas on the LHS)
+We have the calculation in Figure~\ref{fig:calc-sol-dnpeirce} (where in sequents we omit formulas on the left-hand side).

 Now, in $N_9$ observe that $y,y_1$ both have type $(p\impl q)\impl p$ and $z,z_1$ both have type $p$, and we are back at $N_5$ but with the duplicates $y_1$ of $y$ and $z_1$ of $z$.
-Later, we will call this duplication phenomenon \emph{co-contraction}, and we will give a finitary description of $N_0$ and, more generally, of all $\solfunction\sigma$ (again, see Theorem~\ref{thm:FullProp}).
+Later, we will call this duplication phenomenon \emph{decontraction}, and we will give a finitary description of $N_0$ and, more generally, of all $\solfunction\sigma$ (again, see Theorem~\ref{thm:FullProp}).
 Of course, by taking the middle alternative in $N_7$, we obtain a finite proof, showing that $\DNPeircet$ is provable in $\ol$. \end{example}